Ninjas in popular culture: Modern popular culture

 Around 1980, several American companies took notice of the "ninja craze" in Japan and were planning to capitalize on it with their own ninja-themed productions targeting the North American market.
 In March 1981, Variety magazine announced that fourteen American entertainment companies were planning to produce ninja films, including Zanuck/Brown Company's The Ninja, Stirling Silliphant's The Masters, and The Equals starring Scott Glenn and Toshirō Mifune, among others.
 However, several of these ninja-themed productions either did not release or failed to gain much success upon release.
 The North American breakthrough for ninja films came with Enter the Ninja, directed by Menahem Golan and released by Cannon Films in 1981, the success of which sparked the "ninja craze" in American popular culture and led to a wave of American-produced ninja films and television shows in the 1980s.
 Enter the Ninja also launched the career of Japanese martial arts star Sho Kosugi, who starred in its successful sequel Revenge of the Ninja in 1983 and portrayed ninja characters in other successful 1980s American productions such as The Master television series in 1984.
 A wave of ninja-themed films and television shows during the early-to-mid-1980s, especially those starring Sho Kosugi, led to "ninjamania" becoming a pop culture phenomenon across North America.

 Many forms of ninja-themed merchandise were sold across North America during the early-to-mid-1980s, with American children replacing cowboy costumes for ninja costumes.
 It became a trend for items to be branded with the word "ninja" to generate more sales.
 For example, Parfums de Coeur introduced a perfume called Ninja which generated in sales over several years up until 1985, and the Kawasaki Ninja series of motorbikes were introduced in 1984.

 Ninja video games emerged and became popular during the 1980s.
 Early ninja-themed video games included SNK's arcade shooting game Sasuke vs. Commander (1980), Taito's arcade games Ninja Hayate (1984) and Legend of Kage (1985), Sega's Ninja Princess (1985) starring a female ninja, and Konami's Ganbare Goemon series (1986 debut) based on the folk hero Ishikawa Goemon.
 Early ninja-themed home computer games included Saboteur (1985) and Ninja (1986), the latter featuring artwork resembling Sho Kosugi.
 Perhaps the most influential ninja video game was Sega's arcade hit Shinobi (1987), which spawned the Shinobi series, the longest-running ninja video game franchise.
 Series protagonist Joe Musashi was one of Sega's flagship characters in the late 1980s, along with Alex Kidd (before Sonic the Hedgehog).
 Shinobi was followed by a wave of ninja video games in the late 1980s, with some of the most popular including Taito's The Ninja Warriors series, System 3 Software's Last Ninja series, Data East's arcade hit Bad Dudes Vs. DragonNinja (1988), Tecmo's Ninja Gaiden and Dead or Alive series starring Ryu Hayabusa, and Capcom's Strider series.
+Major ninja-themed media franchises include Teenage Mutant Ninja Turtles, which debuted in 1984, and Naruto, which debuted in.
+1999.